ksw9/ksw9.github.io/opportunities/index.md

 ## Postdoctoral & medical fellows

-[Wilkes Postdoctoral Fellowship](https://wilkescenter.utah.edu/funding-opportunities/wilkes-center-postdoctoral-program/) (due March 15, 2023): we are excited to work with applicants for this new climate science fellowship.
+[Wilkes Postdoctoral Fellowship](https://wilkescenter.utah.edu/funding-opportunities/wilkes-center-postdoctoral-program/) (next cycle spring 2024): we are excited to work with applicants for this new climate science fellowship.

 There are many additional sources of NSF, NIH, and foundation funding to support students and fellows.